Bob Marshall (Colorado politician): Background

 Marshall was born and raised in Evergreen, Colorado.
 Marshall attended Georgetown University and joined the Marines after graduating.
-He attended Cornell Law School and worked as a senior defense counsel and then station judge advocate at a Marine Corp Air Station in Japan.
-He then worked as a clerk on the US Court of Appeals and served in Iraq and Afghanistan.
-Afterwards, Marshall graduated from the University of San Diego School of Law and worked at the IRS.
+He attended Cornell Law School and worked as a senior defense counsel and then station judge advocate at a Marine Corps Air Station in Japan.
+He then worked as a clerk for Judge Siler on the US Court of Appeals and served in Iraq and Afghanistan.
+Afterwards, Marshall earned an LLM in Tax Law from the University of San Diego School of Law and worked at the IRS.

-Marshall was a Republican for over 30 years and left the party in 2017.
-Marshall cited the party's embrace of Donald Trump and the negative statements he made towards the family of Humayun Khan.
-Marshall stayed politically unaffiliated until he joined the Democratic Party in 2021.
+Marshall was a Republican for over 30 years, but became a Never Trumper in 2017 over the party's embrace of Donald Trump and Trump's negative statements made towards the family of Humayun Khan.
+The GOP's embrace of US Senate candidate from Alabama and alleged sexual predator Roy Moore caused Marshall to defect from the party, though Marshall stayed politically unaffiliated until he joined the Democratic Party in 2021.

 Political career

 Before his candidacy, Marshall was active in local county politics.
-He sued the Douglas County School Board back in early 2022, accusing them of allegedly violating Colorado's open-meetings law before they terminated the superintendent which seen as a controversial decision.
+He successfully sued the Douglas County School Board in early 2022 for violating Colorado's open-meetings law when they terminated the superintendent.

 Marshall ran unopposed in the Democratic primary election in early 2022 and was set to face Republican Kurt Huffman in the general election.
 The district was considered Republican-leaning but politically competitive.
 During his campaign Marshall focused on issues like public safety, public education, and the environment.
 Marshall also emphasized his military background and patriotism during the campaign.
 In an effort to reach voters, Marshall drove a World War II era Jeep plastered with campaign materials around the district and aired a commercial on Fox News positioning himself as a "Truman Democrat" who dislikes "communists" and "fascists" and who ran to advance "public safety, public education and the environment."

-In the 2022 Colorado state house elections, Marshall defeated incumbent Kurt Huffman by over 400 votes, flipping the district and making him the first Democrat to represent the district in over 10 years.
+In the 2022 Colorado House of Representatives elections, Marshall defeated incumbent state Representative Kurt Huffman by over 400 votes, flipping the district and making him the first Democrat to represent the district and first Democrat elected from Douglas County since 1966.
+Marshall was re-elected in 2024.